 An Owner Builders Permit is required where the reasonable market cost of building works(including labour and materials) exceeds $10,000 and a licensed building contractor has not been engaged.
 The permit can be obtained from the Department of Fair Trading.
 If the market cost exceeds $20,000 you can only obtain an Owner Builder’s Permit after successfully completing an Owner Builder’s course run by an approved provider.

 What is the Home Building Compensation Fund (HBCF) Insurance?

 HBCF insurance is required to be obtained where a licenced contractor is carrying out work with a contract value over $20,000, or, if the contract price is not known, the reasonable market cost of the labor and materials involved is over $20,000.

 HBCF covers the homeowner (and subsequent owners) where the contracted building work is incomplete or defective and the builder has either died, disappeared, become insolvent, or the licence of the builder is suspended for failure to comply with a compensation order in favour of the homeowner made by a Court or the NSW Civil & Administrative Tribunal (NCAT).

 What is the Long Service Levy (LSL)?

 The LSL is a NSW Government levy on building and construction work costing $25,000 and above.
 The levy is paid by the owners of a building or construction project into a fund administered by the Building and Construction Industry Long Service Payments Corporation, and from this fund, the Corporation makes long service payments to building and construction workers.
-The current levy rate is 0.35 % of the value of building and construction works costing $25,000.
-South Coast Building Approvals and Inspections can organise to pay the levy on your behalf.
+The current levy rate is 0.35 % of the value of building and construction works costing $25,000 and above.

 What is the Building Code of Australia (BCA)?